Human trafficking in the Gambia: Prosecution (2010)

-Protection
+Protection (2010)

 The government improved its victim protection efforts during the reporting period.
 It did not undertake proactive efforts to identify foreign trafficking victims.
 The government continued to operate a 24-hour shelter, made up of three units with accommodations for 48 victims.
 The shelter did not receive any trafficked children during 2009.
 The government maintained and funded a 24-hour hotline number that directly connected callers with two dedicated officers of the Department of Social Welfare.
 The line was created as a family assistance tool, but was also advertised as an available resource for victims of trafficking.
 The government maintained a drop-in center for street children, including victims of trafficking, and it provided both the shelter and the drop-in center with an annual budget of about $11,500, in addition to contributions from UNICEF and a faith-based NGO.
 The government also provided food, medical care, and counseling to all trafficking victims, whether nationals or foreigners.
 Victims could obtain emergency temporary residence visas under the Trafficking in Persons Act, though none did so during the year.

 The government did not identify or assist with the repatriation of any Gambian victims of transnational trafficking during the year.
 Under the law, however, repatriated nationals were eligible for government-provided care and rehabilitation measures.
-Gambian authorities identified at least three people that were trafficking victims during the reporting period – two young girls, whose trafficker was prosecuted and imprisoned in July 2009, and a Nigerian girl who reported her trafficking plight to the Child Protection Alliance and the Police Child Welfare Officer in October.
+Gambian authorities identified at least three people that were trafficking victims during the reporting period - two young girls, whose trafficker was prosecuted and imprisoned in July 2009, and a Nigerian girl who reported her trafficking plight to the Child Protection Alliance and the Police Child Welfare Officer in October.
 The two children were returned to their parents, but the Nigerian girl disappeared.
 There was no formal system for proactively identifying victims of trafficking, but law enforcement and border control officers who were alert to trafficking situations more intensively questioned adults who arrived at the border with children.
 There were not enough active trafficking cases to make an assessment about respect for victims' rights, but if trafficking was suspected or identified, Social Welfare would likely have interceded and no victim would have been prosecuted or fined.

 Training conducted throughout the year attempted to give security officers the ability to identify and assist potential trafficking victims.
 There was only one reported case of a victim assisting the authorities in investigation.
 The government undertook efforts to train and further educate officials in recognizing human trafficking situations and victims.
 During the year, the government designated officers within each major police station to be responsible for assisting and counseling any potential trafficking victims.
 However, the government provided no information on such training for Gambian embassies and consulates in foreign countries.